noarche/AutoPrompt/README.md

 You do not need to change check boxes to get a new random prompt.

 More checkboxs selected = longer prompt.
+This doesnt nessacarily mean a higher quality outcome.

+Use this app and try to find your sweet spot keywords to build your own prompts.

-Paste the prompt into your favorite Al-image gen. platform.
+Compatible will all image generation platforms!!
+Paste the prompt into your favorite Al-image gen. platform. *If you are not running a local model using comfyui or A1111 or forge stay away from the erotic and uncensored checkboxes!*

 Bonus Prompts: